 You need to master the right balanced usage of words borrowed from foreign Languages: classical languages (Greek and Latin), from French – you know that English borrowed a big percentage of its vocabulary from the French language and integrated (i.e. anglicised) another big percentage – , from German, from Italian, and from Spanish.
 In addition, there are a lot of interesting and sometimes quite funny borrowed words taken from Arabic, Hebrew, Yiddish, Hindi, Persian and Russian.

-It is pertinent for you to bare always in mind the Greek wisdom here: ‘Ariston Metron’ meaning the middle course is the best always.
+It is pertinent for you to bare always in mind the Greek wisdom here: ‘Ariston Metron’ meaning the middle course is always the best.
 Always do things in moderation.
 Too much use of foreign words and expressions make you look either arrogant or gives the reader the impression that you are hiding the lack of substance behind sugary and sophisticated language.
 Furthermore, over usage of such words, might piss off your reader because the reader has to keep going to the dictionary.
 On the other hand, less usage or no usage gives the impression that you have never been in a descent university or have never read any academic article or book at a level higher then primary school level.

 Do you know that the majority of Ph.D theses used to be written in Latin across all Europe and USA till not quite long ago? (the early start of this century).
 I mean for God’s sake the best scientific works was written in Latin (Newton’s Principia seminal work vel cetera).
 So using Latin, Greek or other foreign borrowed words is NOT for fluff, is NOT non-sense or a form of pleonasm.